apache/harmony-drlvm/src/test/regression/README.txt

 --------------
 To execute the Regression Test Suite type

-    > build reg.test
+    > ant reg.test

-in build directory of DRLVM workspace.
+in top level directory of DRLVM workspace.
 This will execute all non-excluded regression tests for your platform configuration.

 Also by providing the value for 'test.case' property you can choose